larsgroeber/walking-robots/README.md

 # vierbeiner-robot

-Robot-project for the course Selforganisation at the Goethe University in Frankfurt.
+Robot-project for the course [Selforganisation](http://itp.uni-frankfurt.de/~gros/Vorlesungen/SO/) at the Goethe University in Frankfurt aiming to teach a robot how to walk.

-This project uses the LpzRobots-Package.
+This project uses the [LpzRobots-Package](http://robot.informatik.uni-leipzig.de/software/).

 Some Sources:
  * https://www.youtube.com/watch?v=bxe2T-V8XRs (Videoseries to neural networks)